Blog

 Once the situation has unfolded and the facts have been revealed, your spokesperson and crisis communications team can refine your response to provide the public with the full story.
 This can help you prevent public perception from spinning out of control.

-Even if you are proactive with your response, you’ll still need to keep your finger on the pulse of public sentiment.
+Even if you are proactive with your response, you still need to keep your finger on the pulse of public sentiment.
 That means monitoring mainstream media, social media, and any other relevant channels to understand how people are reacting, what they are saying, how they think it should be handled, and beyond.
 This can help your spokespeople better understand which questions to prepare for, how to answer them, and what to expect when they speak to the media.
 It can also help you develop strategies for responding to negative social media posts and news reports before they go viral and cause irreparable damage to the organization.

 In intense news cycles and high-pressure media environments, spokespeople can easily become absorbed and exhausted, which can hinder their ability to communicate your message.
 If the situation allows, plan for spokespeople to take breaks and step back from the spotlight every hour or two.
-This will allow them to compare notes with the crisis communications team, discuss new developments, and recalibrate priority messages as needed.

 As part of your ongoing crisis communications strategy, you should also conduct an internal post-crisis review to assess whether your plan and response were effective.
 You should be asking questions like: